 Make sure to get the type of insurance you actually need.
 If you are newlyweds, perhaps basic life insurance will suffice for now.
 You can increase your insurance coverage when you can afford more.

 However, if you are looking to protect your spouse and kids, health and critical illness policies should be your priorities.
-This will help you finance any medical expenses you or a family member may incur in the future.
+This will help you finance any medical expenses you or a family member may incur.

 Your family insurance coverage depends on the premium—the amount you pay your insurer.
 The higher the premium, the more coverage and benefits your family gets.
 Figure out how much you can afford for the premiums by estimating your family’s monthly budget.